Teaching Your Children About God’s Appointed Times | Rosh Hashanah

 5 Tips for Teaching Your Children About Rosh Hashanah…

-1. Write down God’s promises.
-Think about the things that matter the most to your children.
+- Write down God’s promises.
+Think about what matters the most to your children.
 What do they need reassurance about?
 Are they worried about being alone?
 Do they struggle with selfishness or anger?
 Get a notebook and write down God’s promises that speak into these issues.
 Then, when the issues arise, direct them to the scriptures you wrote (better yet, write them down together).
-At Rosh Hashanah, tell them that this is an appointed time when God wants to remind them of His promises so that they can carry them into the new year.
+At Rosh Hashanah, tell them that this is an appointed time when God wants to remind them of His promises so they can carry them into the new year.

-1. Read a book.
+- Read a book.
 Reading a book that teaches your children about Rosh Hashanah helps them understand the basics of the feast.
-It reveals to them God’s heart behind the appointed time and how they can respond.
-Additionally, a child’s book that explains Rosh Hashanah helps them see how the whole family can become involved in celebrating the feast.
+It reveals God’s heart behind the appointed time and how they can respond.
+A child’s book explaining Rosh Hashanah also helps them see how the whole family can become involved in celebrating the feast.

-1. Do a craft.
+- Do a craft.
 Kids love to do crafts.
-Crafts engage their senses, and the child is then better able to consume concepts, ideas, and the Word.
+Crafts engage their senses, and the child can better consume concepts, ideas, and the Word.
 You can make crafts such as paper apples and a papier-mâché shofar.
 Enjoy the time and use it as an opportunity for teaching your children about Rosh Hashanah traditions and symbols.

-1. Blow a shofar.
+- Blow a shofar.
 Kids love to make music… and noise!
-Get a shofar and allow them to blast it loud, teaching them that the shofar is a symbol associated with Rosh Hashanah.
-It clears the atmosphere and welcomes God’s goodness
+Get a shofar and allow them to blast it loud, teaching them that it is a symbol associated with Rosh Hashanah.
+It clears the atmosphere and welcomes God’s goodness.

-1. Eat honey and apples.
+- Eat honey and apples.
 Kids love crafts and love to eat, too!
-Pouring honey into a bowl and cutting up apples to dip into it is a way to display the sweetness they can expect in the coming year.
-These are symbols associated with Rosh Hashanah that remind us to anticipate goodness and greet others with a sweet word for the year to come.
+Pouring honey into a bowl and cutting apples to dip into it is a way to display the sweetness they can expect in the coming year.
+These symbols associated with Rosh Hashanah remind us to anticipate goodness and greet others with a sweet word for the year to come.

-When the whole family comes together to celebrate Rosh Hashanah, it gives children a picture of how God has designed a family—giving them security and building trust.
+When the whole family comes together to celebrate Rosh Hashanah, it shows children how God has designed a family—giving them security and building trust.

 There are so many situations and people in the world today that put a child’s trust in jeopardy, but when they are part of a family that is aligned with God’s will and ways, they will be able to identify what godly trust looks like and how to be trustworthy themselves.